LambdaSchool/webapi-i-guided-solution/README-lesson-plan.md

   })
   ```

 1. This should crash.
-Add the `shortid` npm package to fix the crash.
+Add the `nanoid` npm package to fix the crash.
 1. Explain how to make POST requests using postman.
 1. Remember to **set body to raw and select JSON from the body type dropdown**, it defaults to TEXT.
 1. Make a POST request to `/api/dogs`.